Current position December 2021

 How our planners will know if the measures the applicants propose will work

-Once the application is in, planning officers will consult with a range of specialists, including:
+Planning officers will consult with a range of specialists, including:

 - the council’s Environmental Health specialists